phamkhanhbk/TIG-Stack-using-InfluxDB-3/README.md

 ```

 ## 2. Start the Stack
 Make sure Docker is up and running by typing `docker info`.
 Once you verify it is then let's build our stack in background which is configured in the `docker-compose.yaml`.
 Feel free to edit it file as per your need.
 ```
 docker-compose up -d
 ```

-## 2. Verify metrics are being collected by Telegraf
+## 3. Verify metrics are being collected by Telegraf
 ```
 docker-compose logs telegraf
 ```

-## 3. Create InfluxDB Token
+## 4. Create InfluxDB Token
 ```
 docker-compose exec influxdb influxdb3 create token
 ```
-This will output a token - save it!
-You'll need to update it in your .env file.

 ### Update your .env file with the new token:
 ```
 INFLUXDB_TOKEN=your_new_token_here
 ```

-## 4. Verify InfluxDB is setup correctly and tables are being created
+## 5. Verify InfluxDB is setup correctly and tables are being created
 ```
 docker-compose logs influxdb
 docker ps
 docker exec <container-id> influxdb3 query --database local_system "SHOW TABLES"
 ```

-## 4. Setup & View Grafana Dashboard
+## 6. Setup & View Grafana Dashboard

 - Open localhost:3000 from your browser
 - Login with credentials from .env (default: admin/admin)